Who is Benjamin Graham?

 My Benjamin Graham Connection

-Back in 1946, Dr. Wilson Payne and Benjamin Graham held meetings at Babson College to find a way to calculate the true fundamental value of a company.
+Back in 1946, Dr. Wilson Payne and Ben Graham held meetings at Babson College to find a way to calculate the true fundamental value of a company.
 The two collaborated to devise formulas that would estimate a fair value range for stocks based on Mr. Graham’s guidelines.

 Three Ways to Weather a Market Correction